Appalachian balds: Origin and dynamics

-The character and distribution of Appalachian balds remained stable from the time the first naturalists explored the region, until forestry regulations no longer permitted annual pasturing of local cattle.
+The character and distribution of Appalachian Balds remained stable from the time the first naturalists explored the region until forestry regulations no longer permitted annual pasturing of local cattle.
 How and why a summit develops into a grassy bald is unknown; they represent "an ecological enigma and a conservation dilemma".
+There are many theories as to why the Appalachian Balds developed but the two most discussed are centered around whether it was natural or anthropogenic.
+Researchers have examined and proposed these theories through decades of ecological observations and data analysis to determine which is most likely to have occurred.

+The natural theory proposes that the formation of the Appalachian Balds occurred naturally and without human influence.
 Weigl and Knowles note that "the presence of both rare, endemic plants and northern relicts requiring open habitat suggests a long evolutionary history" and offer a scenario in which grazing pressure of the giant herbivores of the Pleistocene retained the open tundra habitat as the Wisconsin glaciation retreated far to the north.
+Carbon isotope analysis of some soil from the Appalachian Balds also shows that the vegetation has consisted of woody and grassy plants for thousands of years.
+This evidence suggests that the Balds weren't solely caused by grazing animals but from natural and ecological factors since the varied vegetation predates the settlers.

-With the arrival of the paleoindians and the disappearance of the megaherbivores, grazing pressure was maintained by deer and elk, and then by the grazing animals of European settlers.
-Some recent studies have attempted to uncover the vegetation history of some balds through analysis of the soil's organic component, since grasses leave a characteristic carbon-13 fingerprint.
+The anthropogenic theory starts at the arrival of the paleoindians and the disappearance of the megaherbivores, grazing pressure was maintained by deer and elk, and then by the grazing animals of European settlers.
+Scientist have also done sedimentary analysis and have discovered multiple charcoal layers which may indicate that the natives burned the Balds to maintain it.Further investigation of the soil around the Balds revealed that it had evidence of soil erosion that was consistent with human land disturbances.
+Studies in the southern Appalachians have shown that areas with a history of logging have poorer soil that is difficult for trees to thrive in.
+This leads to an increase in wind erosion in these areas that experienced logging as well as those around them like Balds.
 While there is some evidence that grassy balds have natural origins, the forest quickly started to reclaim the balds once large-scale livestock grazing was eliminated by the creation of national parks and national forests.

+Researchers have long debated whether the Appalachian Balds were man-made or not, most modern studies recognize that both factors play roles in the creation and existence of the Balds.
+Instead, it is suggested that Balds originated though natural processes and climate but were then maintained and expanded on by human influence like grazing and burning.
+This mixing of origin is what shaped the conservation efforts for the Appalachian Balds.
+It informed the U.S Forest Service of what they need to do to maintain the Balds so the rare species that live there to continue thriving.
 Grassy balds such as Gregory Bald and Andrews Bald in the Great Smokies and the balds in the Roan Highlands are currently maintained as bald areas by the National Park Service and U.S. Forest Service.